-Experiments on the samples collected led them to isolate novel bacteria named as Rhodonellum psychrophilum, that produces red pigment and has diverse biotechnological potential.
-The red pigment showed properties to kill pathogenic bacteria and fungi, enhancing the nutritional value of food and serve as food preservative, dyeing cotton fabric that could be used in developing biological antimicrobial bandages, masks, drapery, lab coats, inner garments, etc.
+Experiments on the samples collected led them to isolate novel bacteria named Rhodonellum psychrophilum, that produces red pigment and has diverse biotechnological potential.
+The red pigment showed properties to kill pathogenic bacteria and fungi, enhancing the nutritional value of food and serving as a food preservative, dyeing cotton fabric that could be used in developing biological antimicrobial bandages, masks, drapery, lab coats, inner garments, etc.

 Prof Kamal Dev said that the biological antimicrobial finishes promise protection against bacterial and fungal infections to provide freshness and extended product life.
-He said Nature produces many bio colorants from various resources including plants, animals, and microorganisms, which are possible alternative to synthetic dyes and pigments currently employed, so as to provide safer and eco-friendly solutions.
+He said Nature produces many bio colourants from various resources including plants, animals, and microorganisms, which are possible alternatives to synthetic dyes and pigments currently employed, so as to provide safer and eco-friendly solutions.

 The textile industry, for instance, uses approximately 1.3 million tons of synthetic dyes and dye precursors.

-Another application of the pigment is in wound healing: The red color pigment promote skin cell growth and is useful in developing bio pigment ointments for wound healing.
-Red color based bandages and other medicated textile can be introduced where chemical will be replaced by bio-pigment that would be human friendly.
+Another application of the pigment is in wound healing: The red colour pigment promotes skin cell growth and is useful in developing bio pigment ointments for wound healing.
+Red colour based bandages and other medicated textiles can be introduced where chemicals will be replaced by bio-pigment that would be human friendly.